 Alas, fortune!
 She who has been the scourge of kings and emperors is now stared at and ridiculed by the common crowd.
 Alas, she who once wore a helmet in battle and captured some formidable towns and fortresses shall soon wear a plain headscarf on her head.
 She who once bore the royal sceptre will soon set a spindle of wool spinning to earn her keep.

 King Peter of Spain

 Oh worthy Pedro, the glory of Spain, whom fortune held in such high majesty!
 Well might men lament your piteous death.
-Your brother made you flee from your land, then you were betrayed during a siege and led into his tent where he killed you.
-All your lands and taxes were now his.
+Your brother made you flee from your land, then you were betrayed during a siege and led into his tent where he killed you and seized all your lands and taxes.
 A rogue tricked you, as a hunter sets a branch that is coated with lime.

 King Peter of Cyprus

 Oh worthy Pedro, king of Cyprus, you brought grief to many a heathen, which caused your own noblemen to grow so envious of you that, for no other reason than jealousy, they killed you in your bed.
 In this way does Fortune spin her wheel and bring men from joy into sorrow.

 Oh Bernabo of Milan, scourge of all Lombardy, why should I not tell the world of your misfortune?
 Your nephew, who was both your brother’s son and your son-in-law and so might have been counted a double ally, caused you to die in his prison; although how and for what reason I cannot quite remember.

 Count Ugolino of Pisa